The Best A24 Horror Movies, Ranked

-For those who don’t know me, I am very much into horror.
+For those who don’t know me, I am very much into horror, and I’m always looking forward to any kind of upcoming horror movie.
 I’ve always loved some of the best horror movies like Halloween, or newer ones that have graced our cinema screens.
-However, one studio that has absolutely been killing the game this last decade is A24.
+However, the movie studio A24 has been killing the game lately.

-From smaller, independent films to wide releases that have captured our eyes, A24 horror movies have almost become a genre of their own.
-Today, I'm going to rank the top 19, including one honorable mention.
-If you’re a fan of horror, these are the films you have to watch from A24.
+From smaller, independent films to wide releases that have captured our attention, A24 horror movies have almost become a genre of their own.
+If you’re a fan of horror, these are the films you have to watch from A24, especially if you’re waiting for all the upcoming A24 films that are coming out.
 And, even if you don’t like horror, you should give them a try.

 Honorable Mention: Tusk (2014)